noordeen123/ai-workflow-workshop/README.md

 3. **Documentation**
    - Update documentation as you build
-   - Keep ADRs current with decisions
+   - Keep technical requirements current with decisions
    - Document any deviations from standards

 ### Common Pitfalls to Avoid